kuklaph/cascade-cms-api/README.md

 In order to use this library within a Google Apps Script (GAS) project you will need to copy the `main.js` and paste the contents as a new `.gs` file in your project.

-## General Usage

-To use the library you will need to instantiate the `CascadeAPI` function and pass it an object:
+To use the library you will need to instantiate the `CascadeAPI` function and pass it a config object with your apiKey and a Cascade CMS API URL with your custom domain:

 `{ apiKey: "", url: "" }`